 - Baby teeth – Once teeth surface, they are immediately susceptible to tooth decay.

 Sealant application is fast and easy.
 The entire process takes less than a few minutes.

 After we thoroughly clean your teeth, we apply a coating to cement the sealant to your teeth.
 We wash and dry your teeth then apply the sealant.
 To help harden the sealant, we may use a special light.
 This fast and simple treatment can save you from painful and costly procedures in the future.

 Proper oral hygiene and dental exams are crucial for a healthy and beautiful smile.
-To schedule your appointment with Orange Dental Town, call us today at (714) 881-5500.
+To schedule your appointment with Petri Dental, call us today at (714) 881-5500.